Frances P. Bolton

-Frances Payne Bolton (née Bingham; March 29, 1885 – March 9, 1977) was a Republican politician from Ohio.
-She served in the United States House of Representatives.
-She was the first woman elected to Congress from Ohio.
-In the late 1930s Bolton took an isolationist position on foreign policy, opposing the Selective Service Act (the draft) in 1940, and opposing Lend-Lease in 1941.
+Frances Payne Bolton (née Bingham; March 29, 1885 – March 9, 1977) was an American politician from the Republican Party.
+She served in the United States House of Representatives, and was the first woman elected to Congress from Ohio.

+In the late 1930s, Bolton took an isolationist position on foreign policy, opposing the Selective Service Act in 1940 which introduced the draft, and opposing Lend-Lease in 1941.
 During the war she called for desegregation of the military nursing units, which were all-white and all-female.

 In 1947 she sponsored a long-range bill for nursing education, but it did not pass.
 When the draft was resumed after the war, Bolton strongly advocated the conscription of women.
-Pointing to their prominent role during the war, she said it was vitally important that women continue to play these essential roles.
+Pointing to their prominent role during the war, she said it was vitally important that women continue to play these roles.
 She saw no threat to marriage, and argued that women in military service would develop their character and skills, thus enhancing their role in the family.
-As a member of the House Foreign Affairs Committee, Bolton strongly supported the United Nations, especially UNICEF, and strongly supported the independence of African colonies.
+As a member of the House Foreign Affairs Committee, Bolton supported the United Nations, especially UNICEF, and supported the independence of African colonies.

 Early life

 She was born on March 29, 1885, in Cleveland, Ohio, as Frances Payne Bingham.
 She was the daughter of Charles William Bingham (1846–1929) and Mary Perry (née Payne) Bingham (1854–1898).
 Her siblings included Oliver Perry Bingham, William H. Bingham, Elizabeth Beardsley (née Bingham) Blossom, and Henry Payne Bingham.

-Among her maternal family members was uncle Nathan P. Payne (the former mayor of Cleveland), Oliver Hazard Payne (who worked for Standard Oil), and aunt Flora Payne (the wife of U.S. Secretary of the Navy William Collins Whitney).
-Her maternal grandfather was wealthy U.S. Senator, Henry B. Payne.
+Among her maternal family members was uncle Nathan P. Payne (the former mayor of Cleveland), Oliver Hazard Payne (who worked for Cleveland based Standard Oil and was a trustee for the Standard Oil Trust), and aunt Flora Payne (the wife of U.S. Secretary of the Navy William Collins Whitney).
+Her maternal grandfather was wealthy U.S. Senator Henry B. Payne.

-Frances was educated at private schools in Cleveland, New York City, and in Paris.
+She was educated at private schools in Cleveland, New York City, and in Paris.

-Career
+Congress

 Active in public health, nursing education and other social service, education, and philanthropic work, she succeeded her husband, Chester C. Bolton, in office a few months after his death in 1939.
 Upon election to the remainder of her late husband's term, Bolton refused the customary widow's allowance comprising the remainder of the salary her late husband would have collected had he served out his term.
 She represented the 22nd District, mostly consisting of Cleveland's eastern suburbs.
 Bolton served an additional fourteen terms, serving alongside her son, Oliver P. Bolton, for three of those terms.
 She and Oliver appeared on What's My Line? as the only mother and son serving together.
 It was reported that when he voted against her, she once stage-whispered, "That's my adopted son."